 If you are taking medication for depression, anxiety, bipolar disorder or schizophrenia, see your doctor to discuss this before becoming pregnant.
 You and your GP or mental health specialist will need to weigh up the risks of taking medication in pregnancy against the risks of becoming mentally ill if you stop.
 It may be that your medication will be changed to be safer in pregnancy.
 Unfortunately, there is not much information available on how safe most medication is in pregnancy.
 Your doctor will explain what is known about your medication, and together you can make a decision about whether you need to stop or change.

 If you have a past history of severe mental health illness, it is best to be under the care of a specialist who can monitor you during pregnancy.
-You should have access to details about whom to contact if you feel you are becoming unwell.
+You should have access to details about who you should contact if you feel you are becoming unwell.

 If your family has a history of a condition that runs in families, you may wish to have genetic testing before planning a pregnancy.
 This will help work out your chances of having that condition.
 Examples of conditions which may run in families include: